 Ending your marriage legally is a decision that must be made keeping in mind the terms, conditions and implications of the divorce.
 Starting with the procedure of filing the legal papers to the amicable signing of the final document, there are many things to consider and make arrangements for.
-As stressful as it sounds, at Dick Byl Law Corporation, we are here to assist you during this challenging time.
+As stressful as it sounds, at Dick Byl Law Corporation, we are here to assist clients in Prince George and Northern BC during this challenging time.
 Understanding our client’s rights and requirements in the divorce, our divorce lawyer relentlessly works towards getting the best for you.

 Book an appointment today.

 Most couples who decide to terminate their marriage are unaware of things such as their rights, child support, spousal support, and the cost of the divorce.
 Having a clear understanding of the laws surrounding divorce and separation will help you prepare for what lies ahead.